Patient Assistance Programs

 RXAssist.org: RxAssist is a resource center with information about PAPs, including a very useful PAP Pharmaceutical Company Online Directory.

-RxHope.com: RxHope offers help with finding no cost/low cost prescriptions and was launched in 1999 by Volunteers in Health Care (VIH), a national resource center for safety net organizations based out of Brown University.
+RxHope.com: RxHope offers help with finding no-cost/low-cost prescriptions and was launched in 1999 by Volunteers in Health Care (VIH), a national resource center for safety net organizations based at Brown University.